 Mrs Rowlands & Mrs Whitehead are responsible for the school's examinations.
-Mrs Whitehead works from an office next to L16 and Mrs Rowlands is based in the office next to Mr Beynon.
+Mrs Whitehead works from an office next to L8 and can be contacted by phone or email exams@chewvalleyschool.co.uk

-lwhitehead@chewvalleyschool.co.uk or krowlands@chewvalleyschool.co.uk

 WE ARE HERE TO HELP YOU....

 What are Public Examinations?